Occ. Code 6665700

 Non-competitive: five years of experience* in a position enforcing gaming regulations, including two years of supervisory experience, where you are primarily monitoring gaming activity between the public and casino staff or involving investigations and the preparation of information and evidence useable in civil litigation or criminal prosecution.

 *Substitutions: Any associates degree may substitute for up to one year of the required experience; any bachelors degree may substitute for up to two years of the required experience.
-The following specialized degrees may substitute for two years of the required experience for an associates degree, or three years for a bachelors degree: accounting; forensic accounting; forensic science; economic crime management; auditing; business administration; public administration; criminal justice; criminal justice administration; criminal investigation; police studies; public justice; law enforcement; police science.
+The following specialized degrees may substitute for two years of the required experience for an associates degree, or three years for a bachelors degree or higher: accounting; forensic accounting; forensic science; economic crime management; auditing; business administration; public administration; criminal justice; criminal justice administration; criminal investigation; police studies; public justice; law enforcement; police science.

 NOTE: Classification Standards illustrate the nature, extent and scope of duties and responsibilities of the classes they describe.
 Standards cannot and do not include all work that might be appropriately performed by a class.
 The minimum qualifications above are those which were required for appointment at the time the Classification Standard was written.
 Please contact the Division of Staffing Services for current information on minimum qualification requirements for appointment or examination.